danielneal/cvcreator/README.md

  - Edit the cv.yml file in the input directory.
  - Load up a clojure repl.
  - Run the (make-cv) function
+ - Examine the contents of the output directory.

 ## License